-(d) Investment transactions
+(e) Investment transactions

 Investment transactions are recorded on the trade date.
 Transaction costs are costs incurred to acquire financial assets at fair value through profit or loss and are treated as an expense.
-The Company records expenses related to its debt obligations as debt issuance costs.
-These expenses are deferred and amortized using the straight-line method, which approximates the effective yield method, over the life of the related debt instrument.
-Debt issuance costs are presented on the interim consolidated statements of financial position as a direct deduction from the debt liability.
 The change in the difference between fair value and amortized cost of the investments is recorded as an unrealized appreciation or depreciation on investments in the interim consolidated statements of comprehensive income (loss).